Project

 tcptransport.TransportError: Name or service not known

-Re: network problem, Leginon not seeing tecnai host - Added by Jim Pulokas over 14 years ago
+Re: network problem, Leginon not seeing tecnai host - Added by Jim Pulokas almost 15 years ago

 This could be a firewall problem.
 Try starting test1.py on scanner, then run the "nmap" command on one of your linux systems to see which ports are opened on scanner.
 Here is the nmap command that will search for open ports on scanner: